 - A >0.20 and <0.70 association score is often where the most interesting findings lie in a project.
 This is where you should focus your attention in any project.
-These topics are significantly highly related.
+These concepts are significantly highly related.

 - A <0.0 association score (or negative association score) indicates that two topics are unrelated to one another in your dataset.